supanida-de/mtDNA-mutation-screening/README.md

   * REF: observed base matches the reference (no mutation)
 * Stores mutation details along with gene, disease, and classification information
 #### Filtering only alternate
 This step filters the screening results to retain only detected mutations (alternate allele matches).
-It also extracts clinically relevant variants classified as primary mutations.
+It also extracts clinically relevant variants classified as primary mutations, which are the most common mutation associated with the disease.
 ```
 alt_mut = []
 primary = []